10 Human Rights And Ethics In The Workplace

 In time past, there have been controversies regarding some workplace policies.
 In the recruitment process of some organizations, it is clearly spelt out that only a certain religion should apply for a given role.

-This sends a wrong notion that people of other religions who cannot be employed in such organizations.
+This sends a wrong notion that people of other religions who cannot get the job.
 This is understandable if the organization is owned, funded and run by the religion which could mean that certain religious activities are expected to be observed at work or around work premises.

 As much as possible, companies should include NO DISCRIMINATION POLICY in their employment policy.